walkerstrauss/mri-data-management-scripts/README.md

 # mri-data-management-scripts
-Bash and Python scripts for a Linux environment for pulling and processing MRI data for a two-session fMRI research study on food nostalgia and metabolism.
+Bash scripts for a Linux environment for pulling and processing MRI data for a two-session fMRI research study on food nostalgia and metabolism.